pinkpanda/blanchemaille/README.md

 Firstly clone the repo.

-To get started, `npm install && bower install` should do the trick.
+To get started, `npm install` should do the trick.

 Last thing, create a `secret.json` to fit with our lovely `Gruntfile.js`.